 On the flip side of the coin, if your trailer sees regular heavy foot traffic and is primarily only used for recreation, you’re going to need to invest in a fifth wheel hitch.
 Check your local state regulations to determine what is or what isn’t legal in your area.
 Although you’ll end up shelling out more dough in the short term, you can have peace of mind that you’re conforming to the law.

 Alternately, there’s a way that you can get the best of both worlds when you need to.

 Let’s say you have a gooseneck hitch on your pickup and you’d like to connect it with your fifth wheel trailer.
-Instead of having to purchase a new fifth wheel hitch which will undoubtedly set you back quite a bit financially, you can that will allow you hook the two vehicles together.
+Instead of having to purchase a new fifth wheel hitch which will undoubtedly set you back quite a bit financially, you can install a 5th wheel to gooseneck adapter that will allow you hook the two vehicles together.
 This neat little device cuts your spending in half and gives you the freedom to use what you need when you need it.